 - Only the owner of the list may see who is subscribed to the list.
 This is done to prevent spam.

-- Anyone planning to send email to more than 15,000 people should contact the ACT help desk at firstname.lastname@example.org.
+- Anyone planning to send email to more than 15,000 people should send a message to firstname.lastname@example.org.
 Other mass mailing solutions are available that might be more appropriate.

 How to Become a List Owner

 Any UofT faculty, staff or students can be a list owner.
 Recognized campus groups and organizations must apply for a group listserv through Ulife (see below).
 There can be more than one list owner/moderator for each list.